shpulya/maplecroft-frontend-test/README.md

 You've been asked to make some improvements to this application, listed below are your tasks.

 * Some countries do not have scores shown for some reason even though the API response includes those scores.
-In particular the client needs France and Libya to work, you need to make a change so that the scores/colour coding for those countries work.
+In particular the client needs France and Norway to work, you need to make a change so that the scores/colour coding for those countries work.

 * Currently the API call is done from AppComponent, we would like this to be in a separate service.